Delivery of the COVID-19 vaccine: discover the supply chain challenges happening behind the scenes

 The good news has finally arrived, not only have multiple vaccines been approved for the COVID-19 virus but vaccination has also started in many countries worldwide.
-A global sigh of relief could almost be heard as the first doses of this much-anticipated vaccine started being shipped around the globe a few weeks ago.
+A global sigh of relief could almost be heard as the first doses of this much-anticipated vaccine started being delivered around the globe a few weeks ago.
 But to make this all possible, the vaccine must travel great distances and maintain some very strict handling requirements.
 We thought it would be interesting to share what’s behind the scenes of what will probably be the biggest vaccination campaign in history.

 Unusually high levels of supplies requiring urgent distribution

 All the supply chain partners, whether big or small, are facing a colossal task.
 In addition to having an unprecedented amount of supplies they need to distribute, they need to be distributed immediately while upholding very specific safety and temperature conditions.

 In the image below, we’ve put together most of the logistics and handling steps between the vaccine and patients.
 If one were to go further, we could even mention the logistical steps that are necessary before it is even produced.